CoLRev-Environment/colrev/docs/source/user_resources/6_sources.rst

 TODO : add an illustration of sources (how they enable active flows)

-The following SearchSources are covered
+The following SearchSources are covered (additional ones are on the `SearchSource roadmap <https://github.com/geritwagner/colrev/issues/106>`_):

 .. datatemplate:json:: ../../../colrev/template/package_endpoints.json